 The concept of a modular gun safe is relatively new to the safe world.
 While unable to say which brand came first (Either Snapsafe or Zanotti), I can say there are now quite a few options available in this category.
 The concept of a modular safe allows for a couple great options that a standard welded safe is unable to offer.

-There are 5 different brands that make what I would consider a modular gun safe.
+So you may be asking yourself, “What are the best modular gun safes”?
+In my mind, there are 5 different brands that make what I would consider a modular gun safe.
 This includes Zanotti Armor, Snapsafe, SecureIt Tactical, Steelhead Outdoors, and Dakota Safes.

 Here are some great reasons to purchase a modular gun safe:

 - Manageable to carry into your home as it arrives in pieces

 - Great option to install on upper floors (make sure to check your home can hold the assembled weight)

 - Easy to install in closets with smaller models